 These works are really Part One of the Anton Webern story.
 His lessons from Schoenberg led to a rapid development in atonal and later, serial compositions.
 I intend to discuss some of this revolutionary music at another time.

 Webern’s works for string quartet are readily available by several ensembles on one CD from Amazon US and UK.
 Some of them are enhanced with bonus tracks.
-For instance, the Artis Quartet include a String Trio, and the Rondo for SQ.
+For instance, the Artis Quartet include a String Trio, and the Rondo for String Quartet.
 Other good candidates include the Leipziger, Emerson and Arditti Quartets.
-Be aware that some other releases may not contain these two early one-movement works.
+Be aware that some other releases may not contain these two early one movement works.

-There are several CDs on Spotify and the Slow Movement at least, can be found on youtube.
-Bouquets to the Quartetto Italiano; they really get to the heart of Webern.
+Spotify has several CDs, and the Slow Movement at least, can be found on YouTube with seven versions on earsense.
+Bouquets to the Quartetto Italiano on the Philips label – they really get to the heart of Webern.